 John is the Amazon bestselling author of Winning the Battle for Sales: Lessons on Closing Every Deal from the World’s Greatest Military Victories and Social Upheaval: How to Win at Social Selling.
 A globally acknowledged Sales & Marketing thought leader, speaker, and strategist.
 He is CSMO at Pipeliner CRM.
 In his spare time, John is an avid Martial Artist.

 Pipeliner CRM empowers salespeople to take advantage of a steadily growing economy.
-Download a free trial now.
+Get your free trial of Pipeliner CRM now.